69% of retail investor accounts lose money when trading CFDs with this provider.

 As a market maker, Saxo Capital Markets may have lower entry requirements compared to an ECN broker who benefits from a higher volume of trades and typically has larger capital and minimum trade requirements.
 Market makers typically have a lower minimum deposit, smaller minimum trade requirements and no commission on trades.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that Saxo Capital Markets offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that Saxo Capital Markets offers its traders below.

 Saxo Capital Markets support a wide range of languages including Arabic, Chinese, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hungarian, Italian, Norwegian, Polish, Romanian, Russian, Slovenian, and Spanish.

 Saxo Capital Markets has a BrokerNotes double AA support rating because Saxo Capital Markets offer over three languages email and phone support.live chat and email support.